-NOTE: TCP originally used each ACK as a trigger to increase its congestion window, motivating an initial ACK Ratio of 1:1 (as in DAAS Appendix A).
-However, volume-based methods can utilise ACKs and an initial ACK Ratio of 1:2.
+NOTE: The original design of TCP used each ACK as a trigger to increase the congestion window, motivating an initial ACK Ratio of 1:1 (as in DAASS Appendix A).

 NOTE: A receiver typically has no understanding of the sender's congestion control state, so the number 100 reflects a trade-off, corresponding to an appreciable opening of the sender's congestion window.